Semiclassical resonances for matrix Schr\"odinger operators with vanishing interactions at crossings of classical trajectories: Microlocal connection formula at a crossing point

 if there exists $\chi \in \C^\infty_b(\Rr^2, \Rr)$ independent of $h$ such that $\chi(x_0,\xi_0) \neq 0$ and

 We say that $f \equiv 0$ near $\Omega$, with $\Omega \subset \Rr^2$, when the previous definition applies to every point of $\Omega$.

-In this section, we fix $E_0 \in \Rr$ and $E \in \mc{R}_h$.
-Our goal for this section is to define the transfer matrix at each crossing point (connection formula) for such energies $E$, which requires to recall a few results on microlocal solutions.
+In this section, we fix $E_0 \in \Rr$ satisfying the previous assumptions and $E \in \mc{R}_h$.
+Our goal for this section is to define the transfer matrix at each crossing point (microlocal connection formula) for such energies $E$.
+This requires to recall a few results on microlocal solutions.

-First, we briefly introduce a construction of microlocal solutions on the characteristic curves $\Gamma_j$ away from crossing and turning points that is based on a WKB method.
+We briefly introduce a construction (based on a WKB method) of microlocal solutions on the characteristic curves $\Gamma_j$ away from crossing and turning points.
 First, we recall that the space of microlocal solutions to the equation $(P-E)w \equiv 0$ near any connected subset of $\Gamma \setminus \ms{C}$ is of dimension $1$.
-Indeed, this is due to the fact that a scalar symbol of real principal type at a given point (a symbol $p$ such that its Hamiltonian vector field $H_p$ does not vanish at this point) has its characteristic set of dimension $1$ locally around that point.
-In our case, all points on $\Gamma_j$ except the crossing points are of principal type for $p_j$.
-The matrix case can be brought to this scalar case by transforming $P$ to a scalar, first order operator with a canonical (symplectic) transformation.
-Next, fix $j \in \{1,2\}$ and any point $\rho_j = (x_j,\xi_j) \in \Gamma_j(E_0) \setminus \{\ms{C} \cup \{ \xi = 0\}\}$ on $\Gamma_j$ which is neither a crossing nor a turning point.
-Then, there exists a non-trivial microlocal solution $f_{\rho_j}$ to the equation $(P-E)f_{\rho_j} \equiv 0$ near $\rho_j$ (see for example \cite[Proposition 5.4]{FMW3}) of the form
+This is due to the fact that a scalar symbol of real principal type at a given point (a symbol $p$ such that $p = 0$ and $H_p \neq 0$ at this point) has its characteristic set of dimension $1$ locally around that point.
+In our case, $p_j - E$ is of principal type at all points of $\Gamma_j(E) \setminus \ms{C}$.
+The matrix case can be brought to this scalar case by transforming $P$ via a canonical (symplectic) transformation.
+Next, fix $j \in \{1,2\}$ and any point $\rho_j = (x_j,\xi_j) \in \Gamma_j(E_0) \setminus (\ms{C} \cup \{ \xi = 0\})$ on $\Gamma_j$ which is neither a crossing point nor a turning point.
+Then, we construct via a WKB method a non-trivial microlocal solution $f_{\rho_j}$ to the equation $(P-E)f_{\rho_j} \equiv 0$ near $\rho_j$ (see for example \cite[Proposition 5.4]{FMW3}) of the form

 where the phase function $\phi_j$ is defined starting from the $x$-coordinate $\rho_x = 0$ of the crossing points $(0,\pm \sqrt{E_0})$ by $\phi_j(x) := \int_0^x\sqrt{E_0-V_j(y)}\,dy$ and $\sigma_{j,k}(x,h)\sim\sum_{l\ge0}h^l\sigma_{j,k,l}(x)$ with